wxlee/ipython_nb_config/README.md

 ##HowTo:

-1. edit deploy_ipynb_config.sh if your use your own profile
+1. edit deploy_ipynb_config.sh if you use your own profile

 2. chmod +x deploy_ipynb_config.sh